abusufiyanbelif/bmsssolapur-v2/src/docs/BUILD_FIX_LOG.md

 # Build Fix Log

 This document tracks errors found during the build process and the steps taken to resolve them.

 ---

+## Build Pass 4 (Latest)

+### Errors Found:

+1.  **`Module not found: Can't resolve 'net'` Build Error**:
+    -   **Description**: A persistent build error caused by client components (`AppShell`, `user-management-client.tsx`, etc.) illegally importing server-only modules like `firebase-admin`.
+This is a fundamental violation of Next.js architecture.
+    -   **Resolution**: Performed a full-system audit and refactor to correctly separate client and server code.
+        -   Created dedicated server actions in `src/app/actions.ts` and `src/app/admin/user-management/actions.ts` for all server-side data fetching.
+        -   Modified all client components to call these new server actions instead of directly importing from service files, thus respecting the client-server boundary.
+        -   This fix was applied systematically to `AppShell` and the pages for User Management, Donors, Beneficiaries, and Referrals, resolving the build error at its root cause.

+---